voquocnguyen27/facial-emotion-recognition/README.md

 For this project, I chose Kaggle as the base environment because of the support for GPU training, especially for image classification like this project.
 # Coding
 All my code is available on Github, and the result can be regenerated due to the static random variables.
+# References
+Pham Luan, The Huynh Vu, and Tuan Anh Tran.
+"Facial Expression Recognition using Residual Masking Network".
+In: Proc.
+ICPR.
+2020.